 - 90 g (¾ cup) vegan protein powder, vanilla or neutral, See Note 6

-- 5 g (2 teaspoon) cinnamon, adjust to preferences
+- 2 teaspoon cinnamon, adjust to preferences

-- 3 g (1 teaspoon) nutmeg, adjust to preferences
+- 1 teaspoon nutmeg, adjust to preferences

 Extras (optional)